 Understanding that cause is the key to avoiding future relapse.
 We tackle that challenge both with general education on drug and alcohol addiction and personalized therapy.

 General education introduces you to the basics of addiction, in medical terms, common reasons that people use drugs and examples of past patients that have faced similar situations to you.
 This information offers a framework for personalized therapy sessions and makes the process easier by making it feel less overwhelming.

 Personalized therapy takes place both in one-on-one sessions with a therapist who understands your specific case and with group sessions.
 The purpose of this therapy is to ferret out the underlying factors that cause you to seek out drugs and to find non-pharmaceutical solutions.

 By far, the most important step to understanding your addiction and preventing a future relapse is understanding the underlying cause of it.
 Once you understand the cause, it is equally important to learn to recognize what events in your life may trigger a relapse.
 Triggers are directly related to the cause of your addiction, but are often different for different people, even if they have the same cause.

 Triggers vary incredibly between patients, making discovering your personal triggers something of a challenge.
 To combat this challenge, you will work directly with a therapist that understands the details of your case and has previously worked with you to determine the cause of your addiction.
 It is also possible that you may find hints to your triggers while engaging in group sessions or even activities that aren’t therapeutic in nature.
-The goal of this part of the process in our Florida residential treatment is to provide you with enough tools that you can recognize when you feel the urge to relapse and have the tools to identify precisely what is triggering that urge.
+The goal of this part of the process in our residential treatment centers Florida program is to provide you with enough tools that you can recognize when you feel the urge to relapse and have the tools to identify precisely what is triggering that urge.

 Learning How to Live Without Drugs and Alcohol